dysnasia/Attedance-Checker/README.md

 Should you encounter any issues with the project, please don't hesitate to let me know by raising them in the "Issues" tab.
 Your feedback is greatly appreciated!

-## 📖 Documentation

-Check out the [documentation](docs/) for detailed instructions on how to use MoodleGPT, including setup guides, usage examples, and troubleshooting tips.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.